Six Simple Steps to Keep That Old Car Looking Like New

 Watch Out for the Damaging Effects of Sunlight

-A Little Upgrade Can Go a Long Way
+A Little Upgrade on an Old Car Can Go a Long Way

 No matter what you do, there is no way to ever fully prevent damage to your vehicle or mechanical issues from arising.
 However, by being diligent and making sure to follow these simple steps, you should at least give yourself a better chance of keeping your older car around for years to come.
 As long as you make sure to focus on routine maintenance and keep your car clean and well-cared for, there is absolutely no reason why your older car can’t continue to look and perform like new.